 Copyright © Nucleus Medical Media, Inc.

-The thyroid is made up of two types of cells, follicular cells and C cells.
+The thyroid is made up of 2 types of cells, follicular cells and C cells.
 The follicular cells produce thyroid hormone.
 The C cells produce calcitonin, which processes and regulates calcium levels in the body.

 Cell division and cell death are a normal process in the body to replace old or damaged cells.
 Changes in cell DNA can cause this process to change and lead to cancer.
 With thyroid cancer, specific genetic markers, syndromes, or radiation exposure are linked to these DNA changes.

 Cancer growth in the thyroid can interfere with how the thyroid should work and a tumor can press on nearby structures.
-If it grows beyond the thyroid, the cancer can invade nearby voice box and windpipe.
+If it grows beyond the thyroid, the cancer can invade the nearby voice box and windpipe.
 This growth can make it difficult to speak or breathe.
-If cancer cells reach nearby lymph nodes or blood vessels it can spread to other parts of the body.
-The most common sites for thyroid cancer to spread are the lymph nodes in other parts of the body, the bones, and lungs.
+If cancer cells reach nearby lymph nodes or blood vessels, it can spread to other parts of the body.
+The most common sites for thyroid cancer to spread are the lymph nodes in other parts of the body, the bones, and the lungs.

 Copyright © Nucleus Medical Media, Inc.